Project-MONAI/MONAI/research/radiogenomic-gan-nodule-synthesis/README.md

-# GAN for End-To-End Nodule Image Generation and Radiogenomic Map Learned
+# Radiogenomic GAN for End-To-End Nodule Image Generation and Radiogenomic Map Learning

 > If you use this work in your research, please cite the paper.